Free from Violence – First Action Plan 2018–2021; and building the capacity of diverse communities

 What is next?

-- Respect Victoria is developing a Monitoring and Evaluation Framework to support the Victorian Government and partners to guide monitoring, evaluation and reporting activities.
+- Respect Victoria has publicly released a Free from Violence Monitoring and Evaluation Strategic Framework to support the Victorian Government and partners to guide monitoring, evaluation and reporting activities.
 This is founded on the Free from violence Outcomes Framework and will provide clear and transparent information about program effectiveness, accounting for the diversity, scope and complexity of initiatives under the First Action Plan.

 - Finalise development of a Research Agenda for Prevention of Family Violence.